pypsa-meets-earth/pypsa-earth/doc/how_to_customize.rst

 Atlite approach is used
 Copernicis API is needed

+Be careful when setting cutout coordinates and generally when `build_cutout` flag is on.

 **4. Build a natura.tiff raster**
 Is used to account for landuse restrictions on the protected and reserved nature areas There is a pre-built one which is currently valid for Africa